Aarya-Kul/Multimodal_TGN/README.md

 pip install -r requirements.txt
 ```

-Make sure your API keys and sensitive files are stored in a `.env` file which is already gitignored.
+If you want to run scrape.py, you must create a TMDB API Key and export that in to your environment

 ---

-## 📂 Data Setup
+## Data Setup

 This repository requires additional dataset files that are not tracked in Git due to their size.
-These files are stored on Google Drive.
+These files are stored on a shared Google Drive.

 To download the required dataset(s), run the following script:
 ```bash